seth-shaw-asu/islandora-playbook/README.md

 # Islandora Playbook
 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](./LICENSE)

+## FORKED

+This fork contains revisions to support building an Islandora with ASU customizations.
+**It is not perfect**, there are gaps and a lot of things don't work without additional manual configuration.
+This is in large part due to how Drupal blends configuration and content, many things can't *just work* without importing a lot of content with very specific identifiers.

+To work on a feature, make sure you have the relevant pieces of content replicated and configuration adjusted so it works properly for your test case *then create a VM snapshot* so you can bring it back to that state if needed during the development process.

 ## Introduction

 This is an Ansible playbook for provisioning an instance of Islandora.
 This repository can be used with Vagrant, or for deploying to a remote server.